BryanPlummer/flickr30k_entities/README.md

-# Flickr30k Entities Dataset
+# Flickr30K Entities Dataset

-If you use our dataset please cite our [paper](https://arxiv.org/pdf/1505.04870.pdf).
+If you use our dataset, please cite our [paper](https://arxiv.org/pdf/1505.04870.pdf):

     @article{flickrentitiesijcv,
-        title={Flickr30k Entities: Collecting Region-to-Phrase Correspondences for Richer Image-to-Sentence Models}, author={Bryan A. Plummer and Liwei Wang and Christopher M. Cervantes and Juan C. Caicedo and Julia Hockenmaier and Svetlana Lazebnik}, journal={IJCV},
+        title={Flickr30K Entities: Collecting Region-to-Phrase Correspondences for Richer Image-to-Sentence Models}, author={Bryan A. Plummer and Liwei Wang and Christopher M. Cervantes and Juan C. Caicedo and Julia Hockenmaier and Svetlana Lazebnik}, journal={IJCV},
         volume={123},